opencodeiiita/GamingSphere/TASK 1/Readme.md

     Create a user flow for a specific use case.
 For example:

-    - A user wants to **join a gaming community** for their favorite game.
+    - A user wants to **join a gaming community** for their favourite game.
     - Another user might want to **host a private tournament**.
     - Or perhaps a user wants to **browse and connect with other gamers**.